 “The chargeback right requires a merchant,” says Tetreault.
 “One of the hoops a consumer has to jump through is to try and work it out with the merchant.”

 If you use a peer-to-peer service and send the wrong amount or send the money to the wrong person, most platforms advise that the only way to get it back is to contact the recipient and ask them to return it.
 And that’s often the same whether you use a credit card, debit card, bank account or funded account on the platform.

-Harder to decipher: Will credit card transactions on the platform be treated as a cash advance?
-If your preferred platform doesn’t post this information, you might need to contact customer service.
-(And how quickly and easily you get an answer can tell you a lot, too.)
+Also, find out if credit card transactions on the platform will be treated as a cash advance by your credit card issuer.
+If your preferred platform doesn’t post this information, you might need to contact customer service to inquire.

 Ask your card issuer the same question: Are peer-to-peer money transfers on the platform you’ve chosen treated as a cash advance?
 If they are, what’s the interest rate, and what’s the cash advance fee?

 “The hard truth is you may not be able to find out ahead of time,” says Tetreault.